yackmckee/spdb/protocol.md

 A DEADPATH message indicates that some previously-ANNOUNCEd path should no longer be considered valid.
 This prevents no-longer-valid paths from cluttering the network and is also a signal for an endpoint just not being available.
 When a node receives DEADPATH in response to a GET request, it should forward the DEADPATH down the line if and only if no other path is known, otherwise it should try to forward the GET to a new path.
-DEADPATHs in response to GETs always cause the dead path to be pruned from memory.
-A DEADPATH in response to MSG does not cause this behavior, and should simply be forwarded and cause state to be dropped.
+DEADPATHs in response to GETs always cause the dead path to be pruned from the announce-queue.
+A DEADPATH in response to MSG instead causes the channel to be dropped.
+If the
+DEADPATH in response to a MSG should be using the same TCP socket as the MSG.
 ```
 +----------------------+--------------------------------+
 | payload max length   | 0 bytes                        |